Debt Collection Agencies

 What can a debt collector do?

-The most important thing to remember about debt collectors is that they don't have any special legal powers and can't make changes to your original credit agreement.
-Some people even view their debt being sold to a debt collector as a blessing in disguise as it often leads to greater flexibility and fewer interest and charges.
+The most important thing to remember about debt collectors is that they don't have any special legal powers and can't make changes to your original credit agreement or take legal action against you to force you to pay.

 Are debt collectors the same as bailiffs?